airburst/docs-cms/docs/settings/index.md

 ## Search Settings

-This section contains all of the settings for search results, shortlists and service providers.
+This section contains all of the settings for search results, _MyPad_ and service providers.

 ### Featured Providers
 |Setting|Description|Type|